-In the Modify Features pane, Replace Geometry replaces the entire geometry of a polyline or polygon feature with new geometry you create in the map.
-The attribute values remain unchanged.
-You can also use this tool to create geometry for a geocoded feature that contains null geometry as a result of an unmatched record.
+In the Modify Features pane, Replace Geometry replaces all geometry for a polyline or polygon feature with new geometry you create in the map.
+This workflow preserves the attribute values of the original feature.

 - On the Edit tab in the Features group, click Modify .

-The Modify Features pane opens.
+The Modify Features pane appears.

 The tool opens in the pane.